Physical activity or exercise after pregnancy has benefits for your physical health and mental health.

 Having a baby changes your body.
+This can affect how soon you can be active.

-- tummy muscles have stretched
+- tummy muscles stretch

-- posture is different - your posture is the position you hold your body in when sitting or standing
+- posture is different - posture is the position you hold your body in when sitting or standing

-- pelvic floor muscles may be injured during the birth
+- pelvic floor muscles may be injured

 - body tissue is more stretchy and less supportive

-How to begin exercising after pregnancy
+Activities to start with after pregnancy

 - pelvic floor muscle exercises